 Security tight as far-right protesters meet anti-fascist demonstrators

-Around 50 EDL protesters made their way from a pub near Trafalgar Square to a rally on the Victoria Embankment.
 Far-right English Defence League demonstrators were met by anti-fascist groups amid a heavy police presence as they marched through central London.
+Around 50 EDL protesters made their way from a pub near Trafalgar Square to a rally on the Victoria Embankment on Saturday afternoon.

 Comments